makrai/notes/poth2311-adapters-lib.md

   (Li and Liang, 2021)
 * reparameterize existing modules such as LoRA (Hu+ 2022) or
-* re-scale their output representations such as (IA)³ (Liu+ 2022)
+* re-scale their output representations such as (IA)³ (Liu+ 2022) Haokun Liu, Derek Tam, Mohammed Muqeeth, Jay Mohta, Tenghao Huang, Mohit Bansal, and Colin A Raffel.
+2022.
+  Few-shot parameter-efficient fine-tuning is
+    better and cheaper than in-context learning NeurIPS 2022, Nov 28 Dec 9, 2022, virtual and New Orleans, pages 1950–1965
 * Details: Appendix A, see also Table 2 again

 ### 3.3.2 Complex Methods